Backpacking Australia: An Ultimate Guide

 Forget something on this list?
 No worries!
-Despite the remote location, Australia has all of your favourite conveniences for sale at a similar rate to what you have at home!
-If you’re travelling light on your trip in, feel free to stop at a convenience store to stock up!
-This can be especially wise if you are planning an extended trip in Australia.
+Despite seeming far from the rest of the world, Australia has all of your favourite conveniences for sale at a similar rate to what you have at home!
+If you’re travelling light on your trip in, stop at a convenience store to stock up.
+This can be especially wise if you are planning an extended trip travelling around Australia.

-If you are a resident of the United Kingdom with an eligible passport, between 18-30 years old (Canadians and Irish residents are eligible from 18-35), show sufficient funds (at least $5,00 AUD), and display good health and character the Australian Working Holiday Visa subclass 417 is for you!
-Some important things to note are that you may not work for one employer for more than a year, due to the nature of the visa to promote travel within Australia.
-The cost of this visa is $450 AUD.
+If you are between 18-30 years old (Canadians, Irish, French, British, Italian & Danish residents are eligible from 18-35), show sufficient funds (at least $5,000 AUD), and display good health and character, the Australian Working Holiday Visa subclass 417 is for you!
+Some important things to note are that you may not work for one employer for more than a year, more than 6 months or 12 months in more than one location, due to the nature of the visa to promote travel within Australia.
+The cost of this visa is $510 AUD.

-The United States working travel visa falls under the Australian Work and Travel Visa subclass 462.
+The United States Working Travel Visa falls under the Australian Work and Travel Visa subclass 462.
 The application criteria are the same but also require the applicant to have a Senior Secondary Certificate of Education or the equivalent.
-The cost of this visa is also $450 AUD.
+The cost of this visa is also $510 AUD.

 To make the most of your time in Australia, it is important to consider the opportunities that working in Australia can provide you!
 The country seeks regional workers year-round in industries like ranch work, fruit picking, and tourism roles.
 If you want to spend a year working and travelling in Australia, a working holiday visa is perfect for you!
 Both visas allow a one-year extension with the proper completion of the first visa and an agreement to do regional work.

-Intro Travel has two signature Australia trips to acquaint travellers to Sydney and help with planning future travel.
+INTRO Travel has two signature Australia trips to acquaint travellers to Sydney and help with planning their future travel.

-For travellers looking to start their adventure in Australia and receive assistance in planning travel, Oz Adventure is custom fitted as the perfect group travel tour.
-For travellers looking to experience Australia AND get started on their working holiday, Oz Intro is the perfect group tour.
+For travellers looking to start their adventure in Australia and receive assistance in planning onward travel, Oz Intro is custom-fitted as the perfect group travel tour.
+For travellers looking to experience Australia AND get started on their working holiday, Oz Intro + Work is the perfect group tour and working holiday package.